oliverhees/np-elements/README.md

-# Elementor Hello World Sample Plugin
+# NetzPrinz Special Elementor Widgets

-This is a sample plugin to demonstrate how you can write extentions (plugins) to add custom functionality to [Elementor](https://github.com/pojome/elementor/)
+This Plugin is createt by Oliver Hees (NetzPrinz) for special Elementor Widgets

 Plugin Structure:
 ```